-So picture this: my man is up in LA shooting a music video.
+So picture this: my man is down in San Diego for work.
 I have been a little bristly lately, so I want to make it up to him.
-I run to two different stores to get the ingredients for a strawberry cheesecake (his favorite).
-I make the cheesecake, dancing around the kitchen while doing so.
+I run to two different stores to get the ingredients for a chocolate cake (his favorite).
+I make the cake, dancing around the kitchen while doing so.
 While it is getting creamily delicious in the oven, I hop in the shower, curl my hair, and throw on a bit of mascara to make the face a bit more presentable.
 Whilst sitting watching Parks and Rec with curls pinned up all over my head (think 1950’s housewife), I discover that he’s not sure when he’ll get to my place-which in his world, could mean 3am or later.

 *deep breath* No big deal.
 It’s summer.
 Late nights are what memories are made of.
 With renewed purpose, I take a couple pictures of how amazing I look and send them off.
 Actual text: “Drive safe *lip mark emoji*.”
 Subtext: “Since you don’t know what I’m planning here’s a hint.
 Don’t I look good?
 Better hurry up.”
 Of course, in true manly fashion, subtext goes zooming overhead and I get a favorable response based on the actual content of the message.
 Rude.

 A couple hours later, I get the call that he’s just going to crash up in SD for the night.
 It’s almost 1am and he falls asleep driving at night so logical Hannah is glad he’s being safe.
 Emotional Hannah is pissed.
 How dare he not show up for the amazing night he knew nothing about?
 How could he so heartlessly decide based on sense and rationality?
 Hmph.